PabloXOC/42_libft/README.md

 - `make clean`: Remove object files.
 - `make fclean`: Remove object files and the compiled library.
 - `make re`: Rebuild the library from scratch.

+- Here’s a condensed **Learnings** section for your libft project:

+---

+## Learnings

+This project provided valuable insights into:

+- **C Standard Library**: Gained a deep understanding of common library functions by re-implementing them from scratch.
+- **Memory Management**: Improved skills in dynamic allocation, freeing, and handling memory efficiently.
+- **Data Structures**: Explored linked lists, their operations, and memory strategies in the bonus section.
+- **Reusability**: Built a foundational library to ensure consistency and efficiency across future projects.

+By completing **libft**, I developed a solid grasp of low-level programming, preparing me for more complex system-level challenges.